ren-jamie11/forked_repo/README.md

 I’m passionate about working with data to extract insights, build software, and develop ML models that help humans make smarter business and personal decisions.

+**My current journey**
+I am transitioning from quantitative finance to data science so that I can apply my skillsets in service of a product that meets a real human need.
+I am deeply curious about a wide range of domains, such as:
+- Music
+- Sports
+- Ecommerce
+- Social media / advertising
+- Digital media

 ## Education
 **Carnegie Mellon University \|** *M.S.
 Computational Finance (Dec 2024)*